 For example, the No. 1 overall pick in the draft may get paid $20 per autographed card and have an agreement to sign 7,500 cards (so the player would earn $150,000 for a few hours of signing their name).
 But for an undrafted player, Panini may only offer $1 per autographed card on a 7,500-card commitment (so the player would earn $7,500).
 Again, Panini sometimes increases the number of cards they want signed or how much they’ll pay per autographed card, but this is their basic structure.
 (Every year at NBA Summer League in Las Vegas, there’s a stressed Panini employee running around, trying to track down players and make sure they’re signing their boxes of cards).

 Again, it’s not NBA-contract money, but it’s way better than nothing – especially considering these players haven’t even played a minute of professional basketball yet.
 Another example of quick cash for prospects could be seen at the 2018 NBA draft.
-There was a Tissot suite and soon-to-be rookies were paid $1,000 to come by and then make a number of posts on social media.
+There was a Tissot suite and soon-to-be rookies were paid $1,000 to come by and make a number of posts on social media.

 Many companies try to connect with players when they’re young and full of potential for several reasons.
 This is when their team’s fan base is extremely supportive of the player because they’re optimistic and hopeful he can become a star.
 This is also typically when the player is way cheaper to land as an endorser.
 After the NBA paychecks start coming in, players are much less desperate for a small brand deal.
 Once a player turns into a superstar, it’s very expensive to land them.
 Remember, it took $200 million for adidas to steal Harden away from Nike.
 Much like NBA franchises on draft night, companies go after high-upside prospects and hope to secure a superstar-to-be because it’s much cheaper to develop a star than try to get into business with one later in their career.

-PUMA Basketball took that approach this summer, signing several top prospects.
+PUMA Basketball took that approach last summer, signing several top prospects.
 After a 20-year hiatus, PUMA decided to re-enter the basketball space and they pursued lottery talent with a lot of potential.
 Typically, Nike, adidas and Under Armour are the main brands fighting over elite draft prospects.
 This year, in addition to Terry Rozier and Rudy Gay, PUMA landed five players who were selected in the first 16 picks: DeAndre Ayton (No. 1), Marvin Bagley III (No. 2), Kevin Knox (No. 9), Michael Porter Jr. (No. 14) and Zhaire Smith (No. 16).

 However, not all players cash in when they’re making the leap from college to the NBA.
 Sometimes, it can take years for them land on the radar of companies.